 Do not wait for the first really cold day to turn on and test out your furnace.
 Try your furnace out at least three times when it is still relatively mild out.
 You never know what happens to your heating system during the off-season.
 There can be build up, or even small animals in the ventilation systems or flue—which can prevent your HVAC system from working properly.

 Call A Professional for Regular Maintenance

 Every fall, you should schedule a professional maintenance appointment for your HVAC system.
 Your furnace is a complex piece of equipment, it not only has an internal flame, but it also uses carbon monoxide and natural gas to produce heat.
 In short, if you don’t have professional training on how to work with these elements, you shouldn’t mess with your system.

 With a professional tune-up you can make sure that you are safely getting your furnace cleaned and ready for heating system.
 This will help keep your house warm, help improve your air quality and make extend the life of your HVAC system as well.

-If you have more questions about preparing your HVAC system for winter, or need a professional to help come winterize your system for the season—Texas Pride Heating and Air is here to help.
+If you have more questions about preparing your HVAC system for winter or need a professional to help, come winterize your system for the season—Texas Pride Heating & Air is here to help.
 Let our experts come and make sure your system is ready for the cooler months.
 This way, you can sit back, relax and not worry about your HVAC system when you need it most.